VictorMwachi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su   ------switches fom current to specified user
+#su   ------switches fom current to specified user
+#whoami -------prints name for current user
+#groups ---------diplays groups current user is in